How to send Manual Tracking Requests (Page Updates)

 Use Cases

-The website is a single page application
+The website is a single-page application

-With single page applications, a new URL is not called when the page is changed.
+With single-page applications, a new URL is not called when the page is changed.
 This means that the Mapp Intelligence tracking code cannot interpret this as a new page call.
 As a result, all page impressions would be credited to a single page.

-Measure a page at "onclick" events
+Measure a page with "onclick" events

-You want to measure a new page at "onclick" events, even though the website does not call a new page.
+You want to measure a new page with "onclick" events, even though the website does not call a new page.
 For example, the successful sending of a form in a new page call (success page) is to be measured.
 However, the web page does not create a new page, but only a layer for the success message.

 Advanced form tracking